-The Route of the Convents is formed by a series of churches of Yucatecan towns built during the colonization period.
+The Route of the Convents is made up of churches from Yucatecan towns built during the colonization era.
 Here we can learn from the deep Catholic footprint in these Mayan lands.

-La Route of the Convents is located in one of the most interesting areas to visit at the history level in the Yucatan Peninsula.
-In this area to the south Merida is where the settler settled mainly, where they found the largest population of Maya, the originators of these lands.
+The Route of the Convents is located in one of the most interesting areas to visit historically in the Yucatan Peninsula.
+This area to the south of Mérida is where the settlers mainly settled, where they found the largest population of Mayans.

-For a good settlement in these foreign lands it was fundamental three aspects: knowledge of indigenous languages, familiarization with local customs and the creation of convents.
+Three aspects were fundamental for a good settlement in these foreign lands: knowledge of indigenous languages, familiarization with local customs and the creation of convents.

 Why were the convents a fundamental part of the success of colonization?

-Before getting to build the first churches, the temples were of wood and straw without walls, where they were all sheltered.
-Still today we see sanctuaries that are built in this way in the Peninsula.
+Before building the first churches, the temples were made of wood and thatch without walls, where they all remained sheltered.
+Today we still see sanctuaries that are built in this way on the Peninsula.

-The churches of smaller towns do not usually have the side towers that serve as bell towers.
-The towers with bells were paid by who could, was one of the thousand ways to pay taxes.
-That tells us if the town was remarkable at the time of settlement of the colony.
+Churches in smaller towns usually do not have the side towers that serve as bell towers.
+The towers with bells were paid for by whoever could, it was one of the thousand ways to pay taxes.
+This tells us if the town was notable at the time of settlement of the colony.

-We know that the orientation of the churches is to the west because of the liturgical disposition of Catholicism.
+We know that the orientation of the churches is to the west due to the liturgical disposition of Catholicism.
 This means that the best photos of the facades are at sunset.